mswjs/playwright/README.md

 This package aims to provide a better developer experience when mocking APIs in Playwright.

 > Until we ship [cross-process request interception](https://github.com/mswjs/msw/pull/1617), `@msw/playwright` will rely on the `page.route()` API to provision the request interception in your tests.
-That also means you _don't have to initialize the worker script_ to use this package.
+That means you _don't have to initialize the worker script_ to use this package.
+That also means that any `page.route()` limitations now affect this library.
 Treat this as an implementation detail that is likely to change in the future.

 ## Usage